 History

-Thanks to a fortunate intuition of Paolo Prodi, right from its origin in 1973 ISIG has been an important confluence for dialogue between the different European schools of historiography, in particular for the Italian and German spheres.
-For entire generations of Italian and German historians the institute has represented a privileged space for exploring interconnections between different study horizons, and developing lines of research that have profoundly influenced European historiography.
+The result of a successful intuition of Paolo Prodi, the Italian-German Historical Institute (ISIG), since its foundation in 1973, has represented an important crossroads for the dialogue between different European historiographies, with particular reference to the Italian and German ones.
+For whole generations of Italian and German historians, the Institute has been a privileged space for exploring the links between different research perspectives and for developing lines of research capable of profoundly influencing European historiography.

 WordPress Cookie Notice by Real Cookie Banner